arsph/PA2/README.md

 # PA2
-PA2 is an external project of ANEA
+PA2 is an extension of ANEA project